2i2c-org/docs/user/topics/data/object-storage/manage-object-storage-aws.md

 Note the trailing slash `/` after `$SCRATCH_BUCKET` compared to the command specified in {ref}`List prefixes within an S3 bucket<object-storage:list-prefixes>`.
 :::

-### Upload and download files to and from a bucket
+### Copy files on the hub to and from a bucket

-Upload a file to your prefix in the scratch bucket with the command
+Copy a file on the hub to your prefix in the scratch bucket with the command

 ```bash
 $ aws s3 cp <filepath> $SCRATCH_BUCKET/
 upload: ./<filepath> to s3://2i2c-aws-us-scratch-showcase/<username>/<filepath>
 ```

-and download a file from your prefix in the scratch bucket with the command
+and copy a file from your prefix in the scratch bucket with the command

 ```bash
 $ aws s3 cp $SCRATCH_BUCKET/<source_filepath> <target_filepath>